100+ Beautiful 2019 Merry Christmas Wishes, Messages, Prayers

 Irrespective of class, age and social status, millions of people on earth love sending these beautiful messages, wishes and greetings to their loved ones, family and friends during the Christmas festive.

-Below are the best inspirational, heartwarming and most beautiful merry Christmas 2019 messages, wishes, greetings and prayers you can send to friends, boss, lover (girlfriend, boyfriend), family as well as colleagues.
+Below are the best inspirational, heartwarming and most beautiful merry Christmas 2019 messages, wishes, greetings and prayers you can send to friends, bosses, lover (girlfriend, boyfriend), family as well as colleagues.

 Happy Christmas Message to Family (mother, father, sister, brother)